seananderson/seananderson.ca/cv-pandoc.md

 # Publications

 2017
+:    Ward, E.J., **S.C.
+Anderson**, A.O.
+Shelton, R.E.
+Brenner, M.D.
+Adkison,
+     A.H.
+Beaudreau,.T.
+Watson, J.C.
+Shriver, A.C.
+Haynie, B.C.
+Williams.
+Effects of
+     increased specialization and hatchery production on revenue variability of Alaskan salmon fishers.
+In press at Journal of Applied Ecology.

+2017
+:    **Anderson, S.C.**, E.J.
+Ward, A.O.
+Shelton, M.D.
+Adkison, A.H.
+Beaudreau,
+     R.E.
+Brenner, A.C.
+Haynie, J.C.
+Shriver, J.T.
+Watson, B.C.
+Williams.
+     Benefits and risks of diversification for individual fishers.
+In press at Proceedings of the National Academy of Sciences. <https://doi.org/10.1073/pnas.1702506114> (Open access).

+2017
 :    **Anderson, S.C.**, T.A.
 Branch, A.B.
 Cooper, N.K.
 Dulvy.
 Reply to
      Youngflesh and Lynch: Migration and population growth rate in animal black-swan events.
 Proceedings of the National Academy of Sciences.
 In press at